realityexpander/How_to_program_from_ground_up/12-ParallelProcessing.md

          Shared variable `x`->>Thread 2: Read `x` (2).
          Thread 2->>Shared variable `x`: Calculate new value & set `x` (3).
          Note right of Shared variable `x`: `x` in this case updated correctly to 3.
-         Note right of Shared variable `x`: It's random and unpredictable when the updates will be correct.
+         Note right of Shared variable `x`: It's random and unpredictable when Note right of Shared variable `x`: the updates will be correct.

   ```
 ## Fixing the threads "race condition" problem by using "Atomic" updates (the `synchronized` keyword) <a name="AtomicUpdates"></a>